Firefox Browser Extensions

-To make password management and auto logon activities seamless, PMP provides the option to securely synchronize passwords across browsers through native browser extensions.
 The extension helps you to auto-fill passwords to websites and web applications, and also set up an Auto Logon gateway to launch RDP and SSH sessions.
-In addition, the extension allows you to view all passwords, resource groups, favorites, and recently used resources and also enables you to search for resources.
+It allows you to view all the passwords, resource groups, favorites, and recently used resources and also enables you to search for resources.

-Step-2: After installation, you will find PMP icon at the end of the address bar in the browser.
-Click that icon and enter your PMP account credentials as prompted.
-You need to enter the name of the host where PMP is running and the connection port.
-The browser extension also supports all types of login (Local/AD/LDAP/RADIUS) and authentication mechanisms as available in the web console.
+- After installation, you will find the Password Manager Pro icon at the end of the address bar in the browser.
+Click that icon and enter your Password Manager Pro account credentials as prompted.
+Enter the name of the Host where Password Manager Pro is running and specify the connection Port.
+The browser extension supports all types of login (Local/AD/LDAP/RADIUS) and authentication mechanisms as available in the web console.

 You can search passwords directly from the browser extension based on several criteria such as resource name, user name, DNS name, user account, resource type, resource description, department, location, domain name, all resources or additional custom fields.

-If you are on the login page of a website or application and if the credentials of that site or application had already been stored in PMP, click the browser extension icon that appears on the user credentials field and select the account.
+If you are on the login page of a website or application and if the credentials of that site or application had already been stored in Password Manager Pro, click the browser extension icon that appears on the user credentials field and select the account.
 The corresponding username and password will be auto-filled, and you can then manually submit them for auto logon.

 You can copy username or password for pasting them at some other place as required.